donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 The HTML is marked with no-cache, which means that the browser will always revalidate the document on each request and fetch the latest version if the contents change.
 Also, within the HTML markup we embed fingerprints in the URLs for CSS and JavaScript assets: if the contents of those files change, then the HTML of the page will change as well and new copy of the HTML response will be downloaded.
 The CSS is allowed to be cached by browsers and intermediate caches (e.g. a CDN), and is set to expire in 1 year.
 Note that we can use the far future expires of 1 year safely because we embed the file fingerprint its filename: if the CSS is updated, the URL will change as well.
-The JavaScript is also set to expire in 1 year, but is marked as private, perhaps because it contains some private user data that the CDN shouldnt cache.
+The JavaScript is also set to expire in 1 year, but is marked as private, perhaps because it contains some private user data that the CDN shouldn't cache.
 The image is cached without a version or unique fingerprint and is set to expire in 1 day.

 The combination of ETag, Cache-Control, and unique URLs allows us to deliver the best of all worlds: long-lived expiry times, control over where the response can be cached, and on-demand updates.